What Is a Facelift?

 Those are the kind of credentials you can trust with a procedure as complicated as a facelift.
 This isn’t simply a case of lifting skin and stretching it.
 You’ve seen plenty of botched cases of that in the celebrity world.
 This is a complex procedure that demands extensive knowledge of facial anatomy and structure.
 Dr. Saltz has nearly 30 years of practicing and teaching surgery and will deliver the results you seek.

-Am I a Good Candidate for a Facelift in Salt Lake City?
+Candidates for a Facelift in Salt Lake City, Utah

 Many people are good candidates for a Facelift.
 The signs of aging and sun damage — wrinkles, creases, and sagging skin — are especially evident on the face.
 Especially living in the dry, high altitude of Salt Lake City or Park City, Utah, our faces take a beating from the sun, the hot and cold temperatures, and the low humidity.
 And that’s not even addressing lifestyle issues such as stress that also age our skin.